josevalim/portal/README.md

 ** (MatchError) no match of right hand side value: 1
 ```

-Now the sides couldn't match, so we got an error.
-We use pattern matching in Elixir to match data structures too.
+Now the sides did not match, so we got an error.
+We use pattern matching in Elixir to match data structures, too.
 For example, we can use `[head|tail]` to extract the head (the first element) and tail (the remaining ones) from a list:

 ```iex
 iex> [head|tail] = [1, 2, 3]